MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-performance-tips-and-tricks.md

 ## Configure debugging options

-If you are typically running low on memory during debugging sessions, you can optimize performance by making one or more configuration changes.
+If you're typically running low on memory during debugging sessions, you can optimize performance by making one or more configuration changes.

 - **Enable Just My Code**